Supreme Court Brexit appeal questioned by South Suffolk MP

-South Suffolk MP James Cartlidge yesterday asked the Secretary of State for Exiting the European Union David Davis MP to forget the appeal to the Supreme Court against Article 50 having to go through Parliament.
+South Suffolk MP James Cartlidge yesterday asked the Secretary of State for Exiting the European Union, David Davis MP, to withdraw the Government’s appeal to the Supreme Court, after it was decided Article 50 would have to go through Parliament.

 Last week the High Court ruled MPs must be allowed to debate the decision to leave the European Union.